 ADAS component reliability through harsh environments is a high-risk issue.
-Therefore, design engineers must direct greater effort and attention towards safeguarding ADAS components from failing in these circumstances and verify their safety in real-life situations.
+Therefore, design engineers must direct greater effort and attention toward safeguarding ADAS components from failing in these circumstances and verifying their safety in real-life situations.
 Testing and validation can become problematic when legacy methods such as gaskets and seals bolster ADAS reliability.

 Possible Issues with ADAS Testing Protocols and Traditional Reliability Methods